 It is a hybrid whose parents are said to be G. thelemanniana and a yellow-flowered form of G. juniperina (probably subsp. sulphurea).

+The hybrid was found in a Plymouth (UK) garden in the late 1920s.
 The type specimen was collected from a plant growing in the Royal Horticultural Society (RHS) Gardens, Wisley in Surrey, England in 1937.